 Travel Nursing is a great way to see the world while still earning a paycheck.
-However, there are some things you need to know before you make the decision to become a travel nurse.
+However, there are some things you need to know before you decide to become a travel nurse.
+A fellow travel nurse put together a list of tips for travel nurses to help them get started.

 19 Tips for Travel Nurses – From a Travel Nurse